kriscrv/Geolocation-API-test/README.md

 # Geolocation-API-test

 <span>This is a simple project i made to study and understand geolocation api.
-I first made a vanilla version using only html, css and javascript, then converted everything into a React app.
-The two versions are found in the links below.</span>
+I first made a vanilla version using only html, css and javascript, then converted everything into this React app.
+The two demo versions are found in the links below.</span>

 <h3>React App: https://stackblitz-starters-1vj3av.stackblitz.io<h3/>